Pan-Pacific Trade Union Secretariat: Development

 While the headquarters of the PPTUS was nominally located in Shanghai, in actuality the "home office" of the organization (as its leading functionaries referred to it) was Moscow — headquarters city of the Comintern and Profintern and location of the various World Congresses and Enlarged Plenums of these organizations.
 It was from there whence financial resources flowed and where organizational decisions were debated and determined, with representatives of the various constituent Communist and trade unions living permanently in Moscow's Hotel Lux.

 Historian E. H. Carr counts two early successes of the Pan-Pacific Trade Union Secretariat: the adhesion of the 70,000 member Philippine national trade union congress in June 1927 and the Australian Council of Trade Unions (ACTU), claiming 500,000 members, in August of that same year.
 However, the Australian Workers' Union (AWU), one of Australia's largest unions, withdrew from the ACTU in 1928 over its affiliation with the PPTUS, with AWU secretary Ted Grayndler describing the PPTUS as a Communist front whose opposition to racial discrimination would endanger the White Australia policy.

 Individuals associated with the Pan-Pacific Trade Union Secretariat were subjected to repression by the various national governments.
-The Chinese movement was effectively smashed in various cities throughout the second half of 1927, culminating with the crushing of the Canton rising of December 1927.
+The Chinese labor movement was effectively smashed in various cities throughout the second half of 1927, culminating with the crushing of the Canton rising of December 1927.
 In March and April 1928 a wave of arrests were conducted in Japan, leading to the imprisonment of 638 individuals, with 218 sentenced to long terms of imprisonment and hundreds of others held in jail for more than 18 months without hearing or trial.

 The situation faced by radical trade unionists in China was reportedly even more draconian, with a report by Deng Zhongxia submitted to the PPTUS in 1928 asserting that nearly 38,000 had been killed in China — including 25,000 killed in fighting various government and paramilitary forces and 13,000 who suffered execution.
 By August 1930 total membership in semi-underground red trade unions in the whole of China controlled by the Kuomintang is said to have been reduced by mass killings and attrition to just 49,826 members.